ankaAR/bestiario5e/_creatures/imix.md

 ***Heat Wave.*** Imix creates a blast of heat within 300 feet of himself.
 Each creature in the area in physical contact with metal objects (for example, carrying metal weapons or wearing metal armor) takes 9 (2d8) fire damage.
 Each creature in the area that isn't resistant or immune to fire damage must make a DC 21 Constitution saving throw or gain one level of exhaustion.

-***Teleport (Costs 2 Actions).*** Imix magically teleports up to 120 feet to an unoccupied space he can see.
+***Teleport (cuesta 2 acciones).*** Imix magically teleports up to 120 feet to an unoccupied space he can see.
 Anything Imix is wearing or carrying isn't teleported with him.

 ***Combustion (Costs 3 Actions).*** Imix causes one creature he can see within 30 feet of him to burst into flames.
 The target must make a DC 21 Constitution saving throw.
 On a failed save, the target takes 70 (20d6) fire damage and catches fire.
 A target on fire takes 10 (3d6) fire damage when it starts its turn, and remains on fire until it or another creature takes an action to douse the flames.
 On a successful save, the target takes half as much damage and doesn't catch fire.